-4.4.1.1.
-If ducts run through Unconditioned Space Volume such as attics, garages or crawlspaces, then any vents, access panels, doors, or windows between those spaces and the outside shall be opened.
-At least one door, window or comparable opening between the building and the outside shall be opened to prevent changes in building pressure when the Duct Leakage Tester is running.

-4.4.1.2.
-The Duct Leakage Tester shall be turned on and adjusted to create an induced duct system pressure difference of 25 ± 3 Pa (0.1± 0.012 in.
+- 4.4.1.1.
+If ducts run through Unconditioned Space Volume including attics, garages or crawlspaces, then any vents, access panels, doors, or windows between those spaces and the outside shall be opened.
+At least one door, window or comparable opening between the building and the outside shall be opened to prevent changes in building pressure when the Duct Leakage Tester is running. - 4.4.1.2.
+The Duct Leakage Tester shall be turned on and adjusted to create an induced duct system pressure difference of 25 ± 3 Pa (0.1 ± 0.012 in.
 H2O) with reference to outside.
 Note that this value is permitted to be positive or negative, which will be dependent upon whether the duct system is pressurized or depressurized.

 If a 25 Pa (0.1 in.
-H_2O) induced duct system pressure difference can be achieved, then the average value of the duct system pressure difference and the airflow at 25 Pa (0.1 in.
-H_2O) (CFM25, CMS25), measured over at least a 10 second period, shall be recorded.
+H_2O) induced duct system pressure difference is achieved, then the average value of the duct system pressure difference and the airflow at 25 Pa (0.1 in.
+H_2O) (CFM25, CMS25), measured over at least a 10-second period, shall be recorded.

 If a 25 Pa (0.1 in.
-H_2O) induced duct system pressure difference cannot be achieved, then the highest induced duct system pressure difference ($dP{measured}$) and airflow ($CFM{measured}$, $CMS{measured}$) that was achieved with the equipment available, measured over at least a 10 second period, shall be recorded.
+H_2O) induced duct system pressure difference is not achieved, then the highest induced duct system pressure difference (dP{measured}) and airflow (CFM{measured}, CMS{measured}) that was achieved with the equipment available, measured over at least a 10-second period, shall be recorded.

 - 4.4.1.3.
 An indication of whether the Duct Leakage Tester is pressurizing or depressurizing the duct system shall be recorded. - 4.4.1.4.
-The Duct Leakage Tester shall be turned off and the home returned to its as-found condition. - 4.4.1.5.
+The Duct Leakage Tester shall be turned off and the home returned to its asfound condition. - 4.4.1.5.
 If an induced duct system pressure difference of 25 Pa (0.1 in.
-H_2O) was not achieved in Section 4.4.1.2, then the recorded airflow (CFM{measured}, CMS{measured}) shall be converted to a nominal airflow at 25 Pa (0.1 in.
-H_2O) (CFM25, CMS25) using Equation 10.
+H2O) was not achieved in Section 4.4.1.2, then the recorded airflow (CFM{measured}, CMS{measured}) shall be converted to a nominal airflow at 25 Pa (0.1 in.
+H2O) (CFM25, CMS25) using Equation 10.
 Alternately, a Manometer that is equipped to automatically make the conversion to CFM25 or CMS25 is permitted to be used.